blog posts

 As you can see, it is not just a theoretical concept in science fiction or academic experiments.
 It is a genuine technology under construction, so we need to understand that it is not:

-Completely virtual wort in VR: Metawares is related to Web 3.0, but the two concepts are different.
-You can think of Metavars as one of the operating systems through which you can access the new Internet or Web 3.0.
+Completely virtual wort in VR: Metawares is related to Web 3.0, but the two concepts differ.
+Metavars is one of the operating systems through which you can access the new Internet or Web 3.0.

 When is Web 3 ready to use?

-The Internet has not any connections from currently known interfaces.
+The Internet does not have any connections from currently known interfaces.
 Decentralizing the Internet does not necessarily require different hardware and software interfaces.
-Users can continue to use the same devices, just like Web 1.0 and 2.0, with new supported interfaces.
+Users can continue using the same devices, like Web 1.0 and 2.0, with new supported interfaces.

 In this space, there are separate leaps towards progress.
 Moledao, a blockchain-based social platform, recently launched a hackathon.
 It and startups like Syndicate and Immunefi are raising funds to build tools for the Web 3.0 world.

-(Hackathon is an event where programmers and other software development people come together to cooperate on software and sometimes hardware projects.)
+(A hackathon is an event where programmers and other software development people collaborate on software and sometimes hardware projects.)

-An important task to prepare for is integrating and implementing protocols.
-It will ultimately provide Web 3.0 with the kind of universality that the social network has, possibly by the end of this decade.
+Integrating and implementing protocols is an important task to prepare for.
+This will ultimately provide Web 3.0 with the kind of universality that the social network has, possibly by the end of this decade.